mialkin/docs/design/cqrs.md

 ### Horizontal (classical) and vertical architectures

-There are two ways to organize application layer, aka interactors, in Clean architecture:
+There are two ways to organize application layer, aka Interactors in Clean Architecture:

 - Horizontal, classical way
   - Services